top of page

 How can I make sure my artwork is in the right colour space?

-When using design software light Adobe Photoshop or Adobe Illustrator the software allows you to choose the right color way for your artwork in its properties.
+When using design software light Adobe Photoshop or Adobe Illustrator the software allows you to choose the right colour way for your artwork in its properties.

 Setting colour space in Adobe Photoshop